tolgadur/sensor-placement/README.md

 ```

 ## Data
 Simulation data that models air pollution around the London South Bank University.
-Due to the large size, it is not included in this repository.
+Due to the large size, the data is not included in this repository.

 ## Dependencies
 NumPy, Matplotlib, Multiprocessing, Vtk, Vtktools, GP, Pandas, Heapq, Time